-6 COM (2022) 621 Recommendation for a Council Recommendation; COM(2023) 619 final, Recommendation for a Council Recommendation
+6 COM (2022) 607 final, Recommendation for a Council Recommendation; COM (2023) 604 final, Recommendation for a Council Recommendation

-7 Regulation (EU) 2018/842 of the European Parliament and of the Council of 30 May 2018, OJ L 156, 19.6.2018, p.
+Regulation (EU) 2018/842 of the European Parliament and of the Council of 30 May 2018, OJ L 156, 19.6.2018, p.
 26. as amended by Regulation (EU) 2023/857 of 19 April 2023, OJ L 111, 26.4.2023, p.
 1

-8 Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community and amending Council Directive 96/61/EC (OJ 275, 25.10.2003, p.
+Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community and amending Council Directive 96/61/EC (OJ 275, 25.10.2003, p.
 32)

-9 Regulation (EU) 2018/841 of the European Parliament and of the Council of 30 May 2018 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework- and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU, OJ L 156, 19.6.2018, p.
+Regulation (EU) 2018/841 of the European Parliament and of the Council of 30 May 2018 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework- and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU, OJ L 156, 19.6.2018, p.
 1, as amended by Regulation (EU) 2023/839 of the European Parliament and of the Council of 19 April 2023 OJ, L328/1, 21.4.2023, p.
-1 measures, planned and implemented, the achievement of objectives in Energy Union dimensions is at risk.
-Water management in changing climate conditions requires particular attention due to risks of electricity disruption as floods, heat and drought impact the energy production.
+1

-- (8) The Commission's recommendations regarding the Netherlands' renewable energy ambition are based on the formula set out in Annex II to Regulation (EU) 2018/1999, which is based on objective criteria; and on the main policies and measures missing in the Netherlands' draft updated NECP to enable a timely and cost-effective achievement of the Netherlands' national contribution to the Union's binding renewable energy target of at least 42.5% in 2030, with the collective endeavour to increase it to 45% pursuant to Directive (EU) 2018/2001 as regards the promotion of energy from renewable sources as amended by Directive (EU) 2023/241310.
-The Commission's recommendations are also based on the Netherlands' contribution to the specific targets of Articles 15a, 22a, 23, 24 and 25 of that Directive and the related policies and measures to rapidly transpose and implement it.
+- planned and implemented, the achievement of objectives in Energy Union dimensions is at risk. - (8) The Commission's recommendations regarding renewable energy ambition are based on the formula set out in Annex II to Regulation (EU) 2018/1999, which is based on objective criteria; and on the main policies and measures missing in Denmark's draft updated NECP to enable a timely and cost-effective achievement of Denmark' national contribution to the Union's binding renewable energy target of at least 42.5% in 2030, with the collective endeavour to increase it to 45% pursuant to Directive (EU) 2018/2001 as regards the promotion of energy from renewable sources as amended by Directive (EU) 2023/241310.
+The Commission's recommendations are also based on Denmark's contribution to the specific targets of Articles 15a, 22a, 23, 24 and 25 of that Directive and the related policies and measures to rapidly transpose it and implement it.
 The recommendations reflect the importance of developing comprehensive long-term planning for the deployment of renewable energy, and in particular wind, to increase visibility for the European manufacturing industry and grid operators in line with the European Wind Power Package11. - (9) The Commission's recommendations regarding the national contribution to energy efficiency are based on Article 4 of the Directive (EU) 2023/1791 on energy efficiency12; and the formula in Annex I to that Directive, and the related policies and measures to implement it. - (10) The Commission's recommendations pay particular attention to the targets, objectives and contributions and related policies and measures to deliver on the REPowerEU plan in order to rapidly phase out dependence from Russian fossil fuels.
 They take into account lessons learnt from the implementation of the Save gas for a Safe winter Package13.
-The recommendations reflect the imperative to make the energy system more resilient in light of the obligations stemming from Regulation (EU) 2019/941 on risk preparedness in the electricity sector14 and Regulation (EU) 2017/1938 on the
+The recommendations reflect the imperative to make the energy system more resilient in light of the obligations stemming from Regulation (EU) 2019/941 on risk preparedness in the electricity sector14 and Regulation (EU) 2017/1938 on the security of gas supply15, and in line with the Commission Recommendation on energy storage16. - (11) The Commission's recommendations take into account the need to accelerate the integration of the internal energy market to strengthen the role of flexibility and